alexjoverm/blog/source/_posts/Use-Prettier-with-TSLint-and-be-happy.md

 {% asset_img prettier.gif "Using Prettier" %}

 I must thank [@vjeux for pointing me out](https://twitter.com/Vjeux/status/871796320792608768) to this solution and [@JBlack](https://twitter.com/JBlaak) for the time to [review tslint-config-prettier](https://github.com/alexjoverm/tslint-config-prettier/pull/1).

-If you liked it, please go and share it!
-You can follow me on this blog or on twitter as [@alexjoverm](https://twitter.com/alexjoverm).
-Any questions?
-Shoot!